easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### CASPR

-Running CASPR is extremely easy and convenient to analyze CRIPR-Cas9 screens using pgRNAs.
+Running CASPR is extremely simple and convenient to analyze CRIPR-Cas9 screens using pgRNAs.

 *homepage*: <https://judithbergada.github.io/CASPR>